nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Danny's Diner.md

 ORDER BY customer_id ;
 ```

-6. Which item was purchased first by the customer after they became a member?
+**6. Which item was purchased first by the customer after they became a member?**
-Query #6
 ```
 With first_item AS (
 	SELECT s.customer_id, product_id,